 Are we getting to it now, I wonder – the true nature of the perceived ‘disaster’ that has forced the hands holding the dagger?
 The prospect of a year or two dealing in just millions instead of billions; of having to make do with mere affluence instead of unimaginable riches, while the folks at the Yacht Club find someone else to talk to?

-A fairytale trashed on the altar of ego?
+Is Leicester’s fairytale being trashed on the altar of ego?

 A football-daft friend stared at the floor yesterday, as we discussed Ranieri’s departure, slowly shaking his head.